 - WABC 77AM – Wikipedia

 Bruce Morrow (born Bruce Meyerowitz on October 13, 1937 in Brooklyn, New York) is an American radio personality, known to many New York metropolitan area listeners as Cousin Brucie. – Wikipedia

 Daniel Trombley “Dan” Ingram (born September 7, 1934 in Oceanside, New York) is an American Top 40 radio disc jockey with a forty-year career on radio stations such as WABC and WCBS-FM in New York. – Wikipedia

 November 9, 1965 Northeastern Seaboard Blackout – Wikipedia

 It’s funny where my searches will take me when I put together a blog posting.
-In researching WABC’s theme song on YouTube, I found these two great clips of two of my favorite DJs of my youth Bruce Morrow and Dan Ingram.
-The one with Ingram features the moment the 1965 Blackout began in NYC.
+In researching WABC’s theme song on YouTube, I found two great clips (both recently deleted) of two of my favorite DJs of my youth Bruce Morrow and Dan Ingram.
+The one with Ingram featured the moment the 1965 Blackout began in NYC.
 I remember I was watching I Love Lucy on our two-toned green Zenith black and white TV when the lights began to flicker.